 For room and board families, we expect that your host family cooks dinner at least four to five times a week, however, there will be days when you have to cook for yourself.
 Your host family will make sure that there is plenty of food available.

 College of the Desert is release from all liability related to this placement.
 This is an agreement between the host and the student.
 However, COD is here to assist you and your host family with any questions that you may have.
 The Housing Coordinator is available to help mediate conflicts between you and your host.
-If you find that you are not compatible with your host family, the Housing Coordinator will place you elsewhere.
-We will help mediate conflicts that may arise during your stay with a host family.

 Housing Coordinator’s Role: